CampbellCrowley/SpikeyBot-Discord/README.md

     5) Is an embed
     6) Correct number of messages
   - Does not work if multiple instances of bot are running.
+  - Does not check the content of embeds.
   - Need more thorough and flexible tests.
 - Linting
   - All commits are checked by eslint using Google defaults.
   - Eslint is run with pre-commit git hook.
 - Most code is moved into sub-modules for easier division and reloading.
-  - Music-Only mode (*needs renaming*) only loads minimal features to allow for multiple bots to run without overlap.
+  - Minimal mode only loads minimal features to allow for multiple bots to run without overlap.
   - Music sub-module is expected to run in separate process to improve performance until better solution for music is made.
   - Submodules are passed in via command line arguments.
-    - Path relative to cwd should be given.
+    - Path relative to module should be given.
     - Must be valid for directly being passed into `require()`.
 - Files
   - Most persistent data is saved to disk when bot shuts down.